LangProc/langproc-2017-lab/1-regexes/readme.md

 Informal pulls
 ==============

-As noted in the lecture, I'll do some informal pulls so that people can get an idea about build or execution failures.
+We'll do some informal pulls so that people can get an idea about build or execution failures.
 These are not required deadlines, so don't worry if you don't have anything in (well, worry a bit).

 The proposed schedule is:
-- Thursday 26th, 22:00
+- Wednesday 24th, 22:00
-- Friday 27th, 22:00
+- Friday 26th, 22:00
-- Monday 30th, 22:00

 Some notes on these kinds of runs: